 - Try to do the update again and see if you still have the same error message.

-Note: if you get the same update error 80073712 reboots the Windows 8, Windows 10 device and try again to update the system.
+Note: if you get the same 0x80073712 error, reboot your Windows 10 device and try again to update the system.

 3. Refresh your PC (critical solution)